MisustinIvan/Az-Kviz/README.md

 Also you can adjust the yes/no questions in the yn_question.txt file(no set limit)

 # How to adjust the font?
-1 - put the font.ttf file in the same directory as the main.py file
+##put the font.ttf file in the same directory as the main.py file

-2 - write the font file name on the first line of the config.txt file
+##write the font file name on the first line of the config.txt file